Richmond child murder: Discovery of the body

 The body of the child was discovered by William Walker, a coach smith from Hounslow, on the early morning of 21 February, who reported it to Constable John Adams on duty at Asgill Lane.
 The body was found naked, lying face downwards on the ice in the Ha-ha, about halfway between the Railway Bridge and the Richmond Lock footbridge and about two yards from the towpath.
 A white pocket handkerchief was tied very tightly twice round its neck and knotted.
 The body was taken to the police station where it was examined by Dr Matthew Gardiner who determined that death was caused by strangulation.
 "The hands were clenched, the eyes wide open, the tongue prominent between the gums and deeply congested.
-On the left side of the face were two abraided wounds, which had been caused either during life or immediately after death.
+On the left side of the face were two abraded wounds, which had been caused either during life or immediately after death.
 There were two broad bands round the neck separated at places by a lite ridge of skin.
 The neck was squeezed in all round."
 There were no marks of violence, however the child was described as very emaciated, weighing only 5½ lb.

 The body was identified by James French, a plumber at 25 Raleigh Road, as the child of Amy Gregory, who had been lodging with him since 5 February.
 Mrs Williams and her daughter, of 2 St George Place, Mortlake Road, also identified the body.

 The case

-According to Amy after she left the workhouse she went to her parents’ house but her father refused to let her in.
+According to Amy, after she left the workhouse, she went to her parents’ house but her father refused to let her in.
 When she returned a couple of days later her mother gave her 2d but again her father refused to let her in.

 Sarah Burrage, of 58 Alexander Road, saw Amy on the night of 25 January, when she asked about finding a furnished room.
 Amy told Mrs Burrage that she had been working at the Steam Laundry, and that she "had not a friend or a home to go to and that if I did not take her in, she had no alternative but to walk the streets all night."
 Amy stayed there two or three weeks and four days, without charge.
 The baby was not with Amy all that time but was brought back by Mrs Williams on Sunday 10 February.
 Sarah Burrage said that she "never saw her with any money" and that Mrs Williams was looking after "the baby because the mother went to work."

 Charlotte Williams of 2 St George's Place, Mortlake Road, met Amy on 29 January at Mrs Burrage's house and agreed to take the baby for nursing for 5 shillings a week, feeding it condensed milk.
 After 12 days, 10 February, as she had not received any payment she returned the baby, which was "strong and healthy".
 Amy had told Mrs Williams that "she did not work at the Steam Laundry but close by." and that she was not getting any support from the father.